 The Remuneration Committee of the Board was established on 23 November 2018 with its defined written terms of reference in compliance with Rule 5.34 of the GEM Listing Rules and the CG Code.
-As at 31 December 2023 and the date of this annual report, the Remuneration Committee comprises three independent non-executive Directors, namely Mr. Mo Luojiang (Chairman of the Remuneration Committee), Mr. Lau Chung Wai, with Mr. Lin Peicong.
+As at 31 December 2024 and the date of this annual report, the Remuneration Committee comprises three independent non-executive Directors, namely Mr. Mo Luojiang (Chairman of the Remuneration Committee), Mr. Lau Chung Wai, with Mr. Lin Peicong.

-The primary duties of the Remuneration Committee include reviewing and making recommendations to the Board on the remuneration packages of individual Directors and senior management, the remuneration policy and structure for all Directors and senior management; establishing transparent procedures for developing such remuneration policy and structure to ensure that no Director or any of his associates will participate in deciding his own remuneration; and reviewing and/or approving matters relating to share schemes under chapter 23 of the GEM Listing Rules.
+The primary duties of the Remuneration Committee include reviewing and making recommendations to the Board on the remuneration packages of individual Directors and senior management, determining the remuneration policy and structure for all Directors and senior management and assessing their performance; establishing transparent procedures for developing such remuneration policy and structure to ensure that no Director or any of his associates will participate in deciding his own remuneration; approving the terms of executive Directors' service contracts; and reviewing and/or approving matters relating to share schemes under chapter 23 of the GEM Listing Rules.